taschoebli/lab04-fusion-flow/README.md

 # Fusion Flow Assignment # 2
 In the second part of the project, focus was put on stream processing with kafka.
+Please refer to [this README](kafka/java/reporting/README.md) for the hand-in report.

 ## Building the project
 To run the Flowing Retail project, assignment #2,  you first need to be sure that all the relevant projects, namely [bookingProducer](kafka/java/bookingProducer) and [reporting](kafka/java/reporting) have been built at least once: (Maven Window -> Run Maven Build "green play button" )